ShrutiPatil2223/Forecasting-Product-Demand-Using-Multivariate-Time-Series-Models/README.md

 * AutoARIMA with backward elimination is computationally expensive at scale
 * Only short-term forecasting was evaluated (14-day horizon)
-* local events, and economic indicators were not included
+* Weather, local events, and economic indicators were not included
 * Stores were modelled independently
 * Christmas and New Year periods consistently produced higher forecasting errors